Level 5: Equity & Ethics

 Torchlight’s Level 5 curriculum for learners ages 10-14 is titled Equity & Ethics.
-In Level 5, we take a short diverted path away from a heavy history focus, although history is woven in, to a social studies core with a geography spotlight.
-Our materials will take us from the inner workings of cities to globalization and citizenship, helping us see how our current civilizations function from within and the relationships we maintain for a more significant benefit for all people.
+In Level 5, we take a short, diverted path from a heavy history focus, although history is woven in, to a social studies core with a geography spotlight.
+Our materials will take us from the inner workings of cities to globalization and citizenship, helping us see how our current civilizations function from within and the relationships we maintain for a more significant benefit of all people.

-Art is getting edgy with Torchlight’s The Art of Rock & Roll, vol. I, a 19-lesson self-contained curriculum that will introduce learners to genres, movements, and music rebels.
-Our focus will be on rock and roll artists and those that influenced them and were influenced by them.
-Art lessons, such as design, photography, and more, are woven throughout the genre and artist studies, along with activities, extensive listening experiences, and music history.
+Art is getting edgy with Torchlight’s The Art of Rock & Roll, vol. I, a 19-lesson self-contained curriculum introducing learners to genres, movements, and music rebels.
+Our focus will be on rock and roll artists and those who influenced and were influenced by them.
+Art lessons, such as design, photography, and more, are woven throughout the genre and artist studies, activities, extensive listening experiences, and music history.
 Level 5 will also mix art with our geography lessons, creating a hands-on, fun look at maps, biomes, and habitats.

-Level 5’s poetry will help us understand how to read poetry with more depth.
+Level 5’s poetry will help us understand how to read poetry more deeply.
 Instead of sprinkling poetry throughout our year, we will pair our studies with a literature selection that uses poetry to explore life’s truths through the eyes of poets.

-Each of Level 5’s literature selections use Torchlight’s Literature Primers.
+Each of Level 5’s literature selections uses Torchlight’s Literature Primers.
 The Primers provide insight into the book’s value, vocabulary, possible concerns to watch for while reading, and inquiry-based discussion opportunities.
 Literature Primers will prepare you as the learning partner without tying you to a script to create more natural and authentic conversations.
-Our literature will take us to different countries and cultures, take a glimpse into mental health, activism, and provide some own-voices representation of the beautiful diversity of the human race, among other themes.
-We will observe a character’s self-discovery through depression, with a strong support system and changing circumstances, walk alongside a Malaysian pelesit that must unpack past damage to learn the true meaning of friendship, and witness a character settling into their identity as they grow and change.
+Our literature will take us to different countries and cultures, take a glimpse into mental health and activism, and provide some own-voices representation of the beautiful diversity of the human race, among other themes.
+We will observe a character’s self-discovery through depression, with a strong support system and changing circumstances.
+We will walk alongside a Malaysian pelesit that must unpack past damage to learn the true meaning of friendship and witness a character settling into their identity as they grow and change.
 From outward activism to internal struggle, we will explore what drives humanity.

 Science will be an integrated approach using Scientific Connections through Inquiry (SCI) Level 5, biomes studies with projects, and a collection of the fantastic science trade books paired with scientific topics explored in our literature selections.
-From the Amazon and its trees to constellations and black holes, learners will participate in Torchlight’s inaugural Book Club Reader program (BCR).
+Learners will participate in Torchlight’s inaugural Book Club Reader program (BCR), from the Amazon and its trees to constellations and black holes.
 BCRs are assigned to the learner and allow deeper dives into topics of study tied to the main subjects.
 They are given a recommended pace for reading to keep the selections aligned with their academic work and asked to lead discussions through a book club format with their learning partner.

 Lastly, Torchlight’s The Art of Navigating Finance will introduce the basics of money and sound financial decision-making through lessons paired with activities that will support them in putting their skills and understanding into practice.
 We will finish the finance unit with studies on responsible consumerism, an inoculation against common marketing techniques that will prepare learners to evaluate psychological tactics to get them to spend.
 The Art of Navigating Finance will provide a more holistic look at finances for a balanced economic future.